3.1 What is Child and Family Connections (CFC)

 CFC offices are required to submit reports that provide data concerning local system management activities.

-- 3.4.1 Each CFC Program Manager will report service delays to the DHS EI Program on a monthly basis.
+- 3.5.1 Report service delays to the DHS EI Program on a monthly basis.

-- 3.4.2 Each CFC Program Manager will report Service Coordination Caseload counts on a monthly basis.
+- 3.5.2 Report Service Coordination Caseload counts on a monthly basis.

-- 3.4.3 Each CFC Program Manager will report Family Fee Delinquency Activity on a monthly basis.
+- 3.5.3 Report Family Fee Delinquency Activity on a monthly basis.

-- 3.4.4 Each CFC Program Manager will report Transition Referral activity on children referred less than 45 days from third birthday on a monthly basis.
+- 3.5.4 Report Transition Referral activity on children referred less than 45 days from third birthday on a monthly basis.

 - The data for the service delays, the Service Coordination Caseload summary, the Transition Referral activity and the LICs information will be completed in a report format provided by the DHS EI Program.
 The Family Fee Delinquency report is formatted at the discretion of the CFC Program Manager.

-- 3.5.3 The Service Coordination Caseload summary is automated through the Cornerstone system.
-The Program Manager, or their designee, must complete the AD22 - Employee Expenses to calculate the number of Full Time Equivalent (FTE) Service Coordination positions for the month.
+- 3.6.3 The Service Coordination Caseload summary is automated through the Cornerstone system.
+The CFC Program Manager, or their designee, must complete the AD22 - Employee Expenses to calculate the number of Full-Time Equivalent (FTE) Service Coordination positions for the month.
 Only those Service Coordinators who are credentialed and carrying a caseload should be counted.
-Also if a Service Coordinator goes on leave, they should not be counted towards the FTE Count for any month they are on leave.
-Finally the CFC manager does not count towards the CFC FTE Count.
-In the event no FTE Count is recorded by the CFC in Cornerstone, the CFC will be reported has having 0 (zero) staff for the reporting month.
-The individual Service Coordinator staff information must be updated monthly no later than the 8th of the following month.
+Finally the CFC Program Manager does not count towards the CFC FTE Count.
+In the event no FTE Count is recorded by the CFC in Cornerstone, the CFC will be reported has having 0 staff for the reporting month.
+The individual Service Coordinator staff information must be updated monthly in Cornerstone no later than the 8th of the following month.

-3.6.3 If an employee discloses an extended family member, the CFC Program Manager shall develop a written Individualized Nepotism Plan (INP) for that employee to ensure compliance with the Provider Selection Policy.
-The INP shall be submitted for review to the CFC's EI Specialist at the Bureau within 30 days of the disclosure by the CFC employee.
-The CFC Program Manager must obtain Bureau approval of the INP.
-The employee will receive a copy of the final INP, and the INP shall be maintained in the employee's employment file.
+- 3.7.3 If a CFC employee discloses an extended family member, the CFC Program Manager shall develop a written INP for that CFC employee to ensure compliance with the Provider Selection Policy.
+The INP shall be submitted for review to the CFC's EI Specialist at the Bureau of EI within 30 days of the disclosure by the CFC employee.
+The CFC Program Manager must obtain Bureau of EI approval of the INP.
+The CFC employee will receive a copy of the final INP and the INP shall be maintained in the employee's employment file.

-3.6.4 On the first day of the annual CFC Compliance Monitoring, the CFC Program Manager shall provide EI Monitoring with a copy of any/all NDFs and INPs.
+- 3.7.4 On the first day of the annual CFC Compliance Monitoring, the CFC Program Manager shall provide EI Monitoring with a copy of all NDFs and INPs.
 EI Monitoring will review this documentation, and review necessary related documentation to ensure compliance.

-3.6.6 An "extended family member" is defined as any of the following relationships by blood-grandparent, grandchild, uncle, aunt, nephew, niece, first cousin-and relationships by marriage-aunt, uncle, nephew, and niece.
+- 3.7.6 An "extended family member" is defined as any of the following relationships by blood: grandmother/father, grandson/daughter, uncle, aunt, nephew, niece, first cousin.
+By marriage: aunt, uncle, nephew, and niece.

-The CFC shall ensure that Service Coordinators follow the Provider Selection Policy unless a CFC-specific plan of provider selection that has been submitted and approved by the Bureau with written documentation maintained.
+The CFC shall ensure that Service Coordinators follow the Provider Selection Policy unless a CFC-specific plan of provider selection that has been submitted and approved by the Bureau of EI with written documentation maintained.

 Service Coordinators shall provide families with provider choice to the fullest extent possible.
-CFCs shall require providers to forward a "resume" or "curriculum vitae" to include in a booklet or electronic format to be presented to each family.
+CFCs shall require providers to forward a "resume" or "curriculum vitae" to allow CFCs to present this information to families.
 The Service Coordinator shall never recommend a provider over another based upon personal preference.
 The final selection of the provider should be the family's based on the individual circumstances of that child/family.
+The Service Coordinator must ensure that this choice is documented in the child's permanent case record.
 The choice of providers offered to the family may be limited due to the following:

 - Service Coordinators shall consider the developmental needs of the child for determining any expertise or experience of one evaluator provider over another.

-- 18.104.22.168 Private insurance policies or other payors (i.e. DSCC) may require the use of network providers, except as specified in Chapter 10.0: Public and Private Insurance Use Determination of the CFC Procedure Manual.
+- 22.214.171.124 Private insurance policies or other payors (for example, DSCC) may require the use of network providers, except as specified in Chapter 10 - Public and Private Insurance Use Determination of the CFC Procedure Manual.

-- 188.8.131.52 No single service provider may provide EI services to a single child as two discipline types.
+- 184.108.40.206 No single service provider may provide EI services to a single child as two discipline types at the same time.